benjaminlees/Es6/notSoGoodParts/classes/README.md

 }
 ```

-Here is a class called point with two variables which are both ints and a method which takes two parameters and assigns the variables x and y to the parameters values.
+Here is a class called point, written in java, with two variables which are both ints and a method which takes two parameters and assigns the variables x and y to the parameters values.

 ```
 Point originOne = new Point(23, 94);